developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Public Land Mobile Network Lock
 Used to configure whether the WWAN adapter should be locked to a single Public Land Mobile Network Lock (PLMN).

-* ***Off***- the WWAN adapter is NOT locked to a single Public Land Mobile Network Lock (PLMN) and is free to connect to any PLMN that is compatible with the SIM card being used.
+* ***Off***- the WWAN adapter is NOT locked to a single Public Land Mobile Network Lock (PLMN) and is free to connect to any PLMN compatible with the SIM card being used.

 * ***On***- the WWAN adapter is locked to a single Public Land Mobile Network Lock (PLMN) and is permitted to connect only to the specified PLMN.
 The additional Managed Configuration **Wireless WAN Configuration - Public Land Mobile Network Lock Value** MUST be specified to provide the value that identifies the PLMN to which the WWAN adapter should be locked.